MylesThomas/cpp/tech_with_tim_series/learn_cpp_with_me_notes.md

 echo int main() {} > tutorial12.cpp
 ```

-Add this in at the top of the file:
+Then, add this in at the top of the .cpp file:

 ```cpp
 #include <iostream>